10 Fun Things to Do in Phuket Other Than Frolicking at the Beach

 BONUS: Stay at the Westin Siray Bay Resort & Spa

-I extend my deepest thanks to Westin Siray Bay Resort & Spa and Tourism Authority of Thailand (Singapore Office) for giving me the opportunity to discover and experience the paradise of Phuket.
+I extend my deepest thanks to Westin Siray Bay Resort & Spa and the Tourism Authority of Thailand (Singapore Office) for giving me the opportunity to discover and experience the paradise of Phuket.

 About Author